CAPDGroup/CAPD/README.md

 Options:

 * `-DBUILD_KRAK=true` - builds `krak` graphical user interface  module.
-* `-DBUILD_EXAMPLE_EXECUTABLES=true` - include tests and example programs into build.
+* `-DCAPD_BUILD_EXAMPLES=true` - include tests and example programs into build.
 In order to build and launch tests, look into section "Building and executing tests".

 ## Installing the library